-Alaska Technical Routes
+Alaska Technical Climbs

-We love climbing technical routes.
-Each year we offer a selection of routes and we are always looking for a new peak to climb.
-These climbs are for experienced climbers only.
-Party size is limited, so please contact us well in advance of the season.
-Most technical climbs are made via private arrangements, so give us a call if you have a high and wild alpine dream that you are ready to pursue.
+Technical climbs are made via private arrangements, so give us a call if you have a high and wild alpine dream that you are ready to pursue.
 We are climbers who are passionate about being in the mountains and love to share these wild places with other climbers.

 Just as there are often many routes to a mountain’s summit, so to there can be many ways to pursue a dream of climbing big mountains.
 After decades of working with all manner of climbers and aspiring climbers, we have learned a thing or two about which routes are most successful.
 We like to think of climbing and mountaineering within the context of a continuum.
-We all start somewhere on the continuum and proceed further along, until we reach our goal, get sick of the whole enterprise or can just go no further.
+We all start somewhere on the continuum and proceed further along, until we reach our goal, get sick of the whole enterprise or can’t go any further.

-There are no viable short-cuts to climbing big mountains.
-Hiring a mountain guide has rich traditions stretching back to the mid 1800’s, and has enabled mountain enthusiasts to pursue their passion for wild places without devoting their lives to the time and energy necessary to mount their own expeditions.
-Mountain guides allow aspiring climbers to more safely embark on the continuum and to follow it further than they might otherwise have the opportunity to do, however; at the end of the day, it was the personal effort and skill set of the individual climber than got them to the summit, or saw them fall short.
+There are no viable shortcuts to climbing big mountains.
+Hiring a mountain guide has rich traditions stretching back to the mid-1800’s, and has enabled mountain enthusiasts to pursue their passion for wild places without devoting their lives to the time and energy necessary to mount their own expeditions.
+Mountain guides allow aspiring climbers to more safely embark on the continuum and to follow it further than they might otherwise have the opportunity to do; however, at the end of the day, it was the personal effort and skill set of the individual climber than got them to the summit, or saw them fall short.

-Inclusions and Exclusions
+Inclusions and Exclusions for Alaska Technical Climbs

 Included in the Trip Fee:

-• Unlimited pre-trip access to our office resources
+• Unlimited pre-trip access to our office resources.

-• Scheduled group transportation between Anchorage and Talkeetna
+• Scheduled group transportation between Anchorage and Talkeetna.

-• Scheduled flights between Talkeetna and Base Camp
+• Scheduled flights between Talkeetna and Base Camp.

-• All food while on the mountain
+• All food while on the mountain.

-• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc)
+• All group equipment (tents, kitchen, ropes, sleds, snow pickets, shovels, group med kit, satellite phone, GPS tracker, etc.).

-• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain
+• Custom expedition dispatch blog for your climb, complete with audio posts from team members calling from the mountain.

-• Assistance arranging for post-climb activities in Alaska
+• Assistance arranging for post-climb activities in Alaska.

 Not Included in the Trip Fee:

-• Flights to and from Alaska
+• Flights to and from Alaska.

-• Personal clothing and equipment per our equipment list
+• Personal clothing and equipment, per our equipment list.

-• Meals while not on the mountain
+• Meals while not on the mountain.

-• Accommodation in Alaska
+• Accommodation in Alaska.

-• Travel and/or rescue insurance
+• Travel and/or rescue insurance.

-• Costs incurred due to evacuation or unplanned departure from the mountain due to illness or other problems
+• Costs incurred due to evacuation or unplanned departure from the mountain due to illness or other problems.

-• Costs incurred as a result of delays beyond the control of Mountain Trip
+• Costs incurred as a result of delays beyond the control of Mountain Trip Alaska.

-• Costs as a result of force majeure
+• Costs as a result of force majeure.

 Refunds and Cancellations